EXPLAINER-Trump's claims and Hunter Biden's dealings in China

 “When Biden’s son walks out of China with $1.5 billion in a fund, and the biggest funds in the world can’t get money out of China, and he’s there for one quick meeting and he flies in on Air Force Two, I think that’s a horrible thing,” Trump said last month.

-Trump’s critics say the president is trying to divert attention from the impeachment inquiry being pursued by Democratic lawmakers.
+Trump’s critics say the president is trying to divert attention from an impeachment inquiry being pursued by Democratic lawmakers.

-In 2009 Hunter Biden co-founded Rosemont Seneca Partners, along with Christopher Heinz, stepson of former Secretary of State John Kerry, and Devon Archer, an American businessman who had been Heinz’s classmate at Yale University.
+In 2009, Hunter Biden co-founded Rosemont Seneca Partners, along with Christopher Heinz, stepson of former Secretary of State John Kerry, and Devon Archer, an American businessman who was Heinz’s classmate at Yale University.

-In 2012 the younger Biden and Archer talked with Chinese private equity investor Jonathan Li about joining forces on a fund that would invest Chinese capital - and possibly capital from other countries - outside of China, the New Yorker magazine reported in a profile of Hunter Biden in July.
+In 2012, the younger Biden and Archer talked to Chinese private equity investor Jonathan Li about joining forces on a fund that would invest Chinese capital - and possibly capital from other countries - outside of China, the New Yorker magazine reported in a profile of Hunter Biden in July.

-Hunter Biden told the New Yorker that he met with Li during the December 2013 trip but described it as a social meeting.
+Hunter Biden told the New Yorker that he met Li during the December 2013 trip but described it as social encounter.
 “How do I go to Beijing, halfway around the world, and not see them see (Li) for a cup of coffee?” he said.

-George Mesires, a lawyer for Hunter Biden, has said his client started out on the advisory board for BHR and only became an investor in the fund with a 10 percent stake in 2017, when his father was no longer vice president.
+George Mesires, a lawyer for Hunter Biden, has said his client started out on the advisory board for BHR and only became an investor in the fund with a 10% stake in 2017.

 Mesires has said Hunter Biden’s investment in the fund was $420,000, implying a total capitalization for the fund of $4.2 million.